 The Creative Catalyst Artivate summit is an arts-infused experience that connects you with a vibrant and diverse community of creative leaders, innovators and entrepreneurs!

 Winston-Salem, North Carolina, is a mid-sized city located just a few hours from the mountains to the west and ocean to the east, with easy access to three international airports and an Amtrak line.
 The Summit will be held at the Milton Rhodes Center for the Arts with optional expeditions through the creative core of the city.
-A block of rooms will be available at a downtown hotel with discounted rates.
+A block of rooms is available at the Winston-Salem Marriott with discounted rates.

 2018 MacArthur Fellow VIJAY GUPTA is a violinist and educator whose efforts to merge music with mental health are changing the world, note by note.
 He is the founder of Street Symphony—a musical advocacy program that empowers citizen-musicians to engage with communities experiencing extreme poverty, incarceration and homelessness, with extraordinary results.

 Called “a riveting speaker” by The New Yorker, “at once jovial and intense,” Vijay Gupta is a violinist and passionate advocate for artistic voices at the center of social justice.
 Gupta joined the Los Angeles Philharmonic in 2007 at age 19, after having completed an undergraduate degree in biology from Marist College and a Master’s degree in violin performance from the Yale School of Music.